debezium/debezium-design-documents/DDD-36.md

 ## Overview

 This document describes a proposed redesign of the Debezium Oracle connector's LogMiner processing pipeline.
-The current implementation is single-threaded, combining database reading, event processing, and event dispatch into a sequential flow, which we've traditionally used for all our connectors.
+The current implementation is single-threaded, combining database reading, event processing, and event dispatch into a sequential flow, which has traditionally been the approach for all connectors.
-But this approach for LogMiner leads to heap pressure from large in-flight transactions and limits throughput by coupling IO bound and CPU bound work together.
+But this approach for LogMiner leads to heap pressure from large in-flight transactions and limits throughput by coupling I/O-bound and CPU-bound work together.

 The proposed architecture splits the pipeline into three logical threads, connected by two `ChronicleQueue` instances, both using disk-backed memory-mapped files for inter-thread communication.
 This eliminates heap exhaustion for large transactions while improving throughput and scalability.